afadesigns/envkeep/docs/reference/cli.md

 ```

 Exit codes mirror `check` (non-zero when drift is detected).
-JSON output includes both the full entry list under `report` and a `summary` with counts per diff kind.
+JSON output includes both the full entry list under `report` (now enriched with `is_clean`, `by_kind`, the ordered `variables` list, `non_empty_kinds`, `variables_by_kind`, and `top_variables`) and a `summary` with counts per diff kind plus an `is_clean` flag and the same variables metadata.
+Text output renders one table per diff kind (Missing/Extra/Changed), keeps entries sorted alphabetically, and finishes with a summary line showing the per-kind totals, a comma-separated `Impacted` list of the top variables, and the total change count.

 ## `envkeep generate`
 Emit a sanitized `.env.example`.